High Moon Records is thrilled to announce Ryan Martin‘s new Album Wandercease which will be released on October 23rd. Pre-order the album here!

 LOOKING FOR THE SUN: THE LOST PRODUCTIONS OF CURT BOETTCHER & FRIENDS

 High Moon Records is thrilled to announce a new collection of Curt Boettcher‘s long lost singles collected here for the first time, out on LP & CD on October 25, 2019.
-Looking For The Sun is available for pre-order in the store.
+Looking For The Sun is available in the store.

 Featuring a mix of 21 songs as dynamically eclectic as they are sonically audacious—all either produced, arranged, or written by revolutionary psychedelic-pop producer Curt Boettcher.